-Super Output Areas were designed to improve the reporting of small area statistics and are built up from groups of Output Areas.
-Statistics for Lower Layer Super Output Areas and Middle Layer Super Output Areas were originally released in 2004 for England and Wales.
-Scotland also released statistics for Data Zones (equivalent to LSOAs) in 2004 and Intermediate Geographies (equivalent to MSOAs) in 2005.
-Northern Ireland introduced Lower Layer SOAs in 2005 but do not have a Middle Layer SOA geography.
+Super output areas (SOAs) were designed to improve the reporting of small area statistics and are built up from groups of output areas (OAs).
+Statistics for lower layer super output areas (LSOAs) and middle layer super output areas (MSOAs) were originally released in 2004 for England and Wales.
+Scotland also released statistics for data zones (equivalent to LSOAs) in 2004 and intermediate geographies (equivalent to MSOAs) in 2005.
+Northern Ireland introduced LSOAs in 2005 but do not have an MSOA geography.

 Population and household minimum and maximum thresholds for SOAs in England and Wales:

 |Geography||Minimum population||Maximum population||Minimum number of households||Maximum number of households|